MINERAL SPECIMENS FOR SALE ~ Cal Neva Mineral Company

 5.5 x 5 x 4.5 cm.

-This is an old Tri-State Galena specimen that is truly amazing to look at, in that its surface is completely covered with small, flat-topped epitaxial Galena crystals resulting from a second generation of growth.
+This is an old Tri-State Galena specimen that is truly amazing to look at, in that its surface of the main crystal is completely covered with small, flat-topped epitaxial Galena crystals resulting from a second generation of growth.
+These type of Galena crystals are known as hobnail habit Galena.
+Hobnail habit, especially in Galena, describes predominantly cubic crystals with "hobnail" overgrowths consisting of isolated octahedral or cuboctahedral crystals crystallographically oriented on the cube faces.
 The main crystal is complete, with the back side being L-shaped where it was wrapped around the euhedral matrix rock.
 The Galena also has many tiny, golden Chalcopyrites, which add to the specimen's attractiveness.

 Hessonite Garnet, Ala Valley, Lanzo Valleys, Torino Province, Piedmont, Italy